Booking a guest is difficult.

 Below is the email.

 A larger-than-life persona is great interview material.
 This site aims to be as eclectic as possible.
 So, why not reach out to Ron Jeremy?
-The man’s had a long and illustrious career.
+The man’s had a long

 After sending out a request, one of his representatives emailed back with a very candid revelation.
 The interview never panned out, but now I know something about Mr. Jeremy that I perhaps shouldn’t.

 (3) Noam Chomsky